Khaja786431/Jenkins/README.md

-# Jenkins
+# ✰Jenkins☜
-This project is designed for learning purposes, focusing on setting up Jenkins automation and provides hands-on examples and configurations to get you started.
+This project is designed for learning purposes, focusing on setting up Jenkins automation and provides hands-on examples and configurations to get you started 🙂.